alexose/experiments/research/README.md

     cd experiments/research
     npm install

+You also need to install the [mapper-attachments plugin](https://www.elastic.co/guide/en/elasticsearch/plugins/current/mapper-attachments.html).

 If you're developing with a local ElasticSearch, you'll want to add the following to your elasticsearch.yml:

     http.cors.enabled : true